Johnny Dingle

-Johnny Dingle (born November 9, 1984) is a former American football defensive lineman.
+Johnny Dingle (born November 9, 1984) is an American former football defensive lineman.
 He played collegiately at West Virginia.
-He was undrafted in the 2008 NFL Draft.
+He was undrafted in the 2008 NFL draft.

 Dingle was one of the league's most sought after undrafted rookie free agents, and was signed by the Kansas City Chiefs, but was waived after being signed to the practice squad.

-High school career
+Early life

 Dingle was a four-year starter at defensive end at Booker T. Washington High School, where he recorded 89 tackles and 22 sacks as a senior.
 He also had a blocked punt and a game-saving field goal block as well.
 He also has his football number retired at the school.
 He was named All-State, named Dade County Player of the Year, and was the captain of the basketball team.
 He originally signed with Florida, but then changed his decision to West Virginia.

 College career

 Dingle enrolled at West Virginia University in 2004, but sat out the season due to grades.
 In 2005 as a sophomore, he recorded 13 tackles and 2.5 sacks on the season.
 As a junior in 2006, he started early at defensive end.
 Against Mississippi State, he had a two sacks for a total of 16 yards while he forced a fumble against Wofford.
 He missed the Syracuse and Connecticut with an ankle injury, but bounced back with two tackles against Louisville.
 In 2007, he was on the defensive line with Keilen Dykes.
 Dingle was named Second-team All-Big East and earned the team's Gridiron Gladiator Award at the conclusion of the regular season.
 In his final collegiate game, the 48–28 victory over Oklahoma in the 2008 Fiesta Bowl.
 He finished his senior season with 47 tackles, three sacks, two forced fumbles, and one fumble recovery.
 He, along with Pat White, and Marc Magro, was named an Honorable Mention All-American by Sports Illustrated.com.